Ortus-Solutions/commandbox-docbox/README.md

 # DocBox Commands

-DocBox Commands is a custom command you can install into CommandBox to generate API docs from the commandline.
-Documentation for DocBox can be found on the [GitHub Wiki][1] and in this Readme.
-The main Git repository and downloads can be found on [GitHub][2].
-There is also a help forum located at https://groups.google.com/a/ortussolutions.com/forum/#!forum/docbox
+DocBox Commands is a custom command you can install into CommandBox to generate API (reference) documentation from the commandline.
+For the main DocBox project, see [DocBox on GitHub][1] or the [DocBox usage documentation][2].

 ## LICENSE
 Apache License, Version 2.0.